Theo824/Interactive-Whiteboard-Program/README.md

+Developed an Interactive Whiteboard program in C++ as my final project for the first-year Advanced Programming course.

 Programmed two Raspberry Pis to communicate and exchange drawings in real time over UART through a GUI, using my own handshake protocol for synchronisation.